DimaBorovsky/Hangman_game/README.md

 simple Hangman game
-Shocases simple use of python with all the basics such as for and while loops conditionals working with lists
-And Working with Data
+Showcases simple use of Python with all the basics such as for and while loops, conditionals, working with lists, and Working with Data